-- At the conclusion of the initial discussions between the exporting and importing countries, the exporting country should formalise a request for a recognition of equivalence which includes a description of the scope of products and conditions of trade to be covered.
-The importing country considers information provided to determine whether: - an assessment of the equivalence of the NFCS is an appropriate mechanism rather than some other mechanism (see Footnote 11); - · there is a likelihood of success; and - the potential benefits and resource savings that can be achieved justify the cost and resource implications of the process.] - The two countries should then agree on a plan for undertaking the assessment which may include for example, timeframes and if necessary, priorities.
-14 - Where the initial discussions between the two countries conclude that an assessment of the equivalence of the exporting country's NFCS is not the most appropriate mechanism, the countries may wish to consider working jointly towards some other mechanisms to help facilitate the trade.
-Alternative mechanisms to address the matters discussed could be considered, as noted in footnote 11.
-CXG 34/1999 (paragraph 11) also identifies that amongst other things, information exchange, joint training, technical cooperation and support, and the development of infrastructure and food control systems can serve as building blocks for a future request for recognition of the equivalence of systems.
+- The two countries should then agree on a plan for undertaking the assessment which may include for example, timeframes and if necessary, priorities. - Where the initial discussions between the two countries conclude that an assessment of the equivalence of the exporting country's NFCS is not the most appropriate mechanism the countries may wish to consider working jointly towards some other arrangement to help facilitate the trade.
+Alternative mechanisms to address the matters discussed could be considered, as noted in footnote 10.
+CXG 34/1999 (paragraph 11) also identifies that amongst other things, information exchange, joint training, technical cooperation, and the development of infrastructure and food control systems can serve as building blocks for a future request for recognition of the equivalence of systems.